 The club will maintain a Memorial Award trophy recognizing the recipients of memorial recognition as well as the Best of Show winners of the annual ModelFiesta contest.

 This award will be displayed each year at the ModelFiesta contest.
-The Vice President shall be the steward of the award.
+The Executive Board will appoint a steward for the trophy.